kulkarnisamr/scrabble/README.md

 ### Approach:
 **DAWG**: Directed Acyclic Word Graph is a data structure that is used to store a set of strings.
 It is a compacted trie.
-With the current input files, there isn't a clear advantage between using a DAWG or a Trie.
-Hence, I have not included the compaction method.
-However, if the input file is large, the DAWG will be more compact and hence will take less space.
+With the current input files, there isn't a clear advantage between using a DAWG or a Trie so the current implementation is just a glorified Trie since compaction is not implemented.
+However, if the input file were large, the DAWG will be more compact and hence will take less space making it easier to extend the current functionality.

 ### Options considered:
-1. **Trie**: The implementation is quite similar and the time complexity is the same as DAWG.
+1. **Trie**: The implementation is very similar and the time complexity is the same as DAWG.
 The benchmarks were also comparable.
 ```
 goos: darwin
 goarch: amd64